 - Sewing Trims - In Conclusion

-The trim can come in many different styles and different colors.
+Sewing trims can come in many different styles and colors.
 It can be shiny, wavy, lacy or just pain dazzling with tassels and bobbles.
 Haberdashery stores are overflowing with a huge variety of trims.
-Once you have chosen a trim the sewing process may vary depending on the trim on hand.
+Once you have chosen a trim the sewing process will vary depending on the trim on hand.

 Here is a list of trims and how best to sew them onto your ‘to be trimmed’ item.